 To make peanut butter swirls, put a tablespoon or two of regular, creamy, peanut butter into a ziplock bag.
 Do not use PB Fit for this part of the recipe.
 The PB Fit mixed according to the instructions on the package looks like peanut butter but it does not freeze like peanut butter.
 Instead, the PB Fit gets VERY hard and dry.
 It doesn’t do a good job of getting creamy when thawed.

 Cut a small hole in the end of the bag and pipe out onto a parchment lined cookie sheet.
-Refrigerate the peanut butter ribbons until completely frozen.
+Freeze the peanut butter ribbons until completely frozen.
 Once frozen, break the ribbons into 2 or 3 inch long pieces.
 Add these frozen peanut butter ribbons as mix-ins.
 The more ribbons you add, the more ribbons you’ll have in your final product.
 You’ll actually be able to see and taste the small peanut butter ribbons in the ice cream!!

 Since the peanut butter worked so well, I decided to try it with hot fudge and strawberry preserves.
 Let’s just say that didn’t work…at all!
 Neither freeze as solid as the peanut butter.
 Instead, they stay soft and quite gooey.
 I don’t recommend freezing hot fudge or preserves to use as mix-ins.